asim/reminder/README.md

 ## Overview

 The Reminder is an API and app for the Quran, Hadith (Bukhari) and Names of Allah.
-It provides search and question answering using **local Ollama by default** for both embeddings and LLM responses, with optional Fanar or OpenAI integration.
+It provides search and question answering with **flexible embedding backends** (OpenAI for speed, Ollama for privacy) and **local-first LLM** (Ollama by default, with optional Fanar/OpenAI).
 RAG (Retrieval Augmented Generation) ensures answers are grounded in authentic Islamic texts.
 The goal is to consolidate these texts and information into a single API and app and leverage LLMs as a tool for searching.
 We do not offload reasoning to LLMs but they